 Wallet Attribution

 Hyperliquid fills carryuser_address wherever the venue reports it, so the tape answers wallet-level questions directly: what one account filled in a window, whether it made or took liquidity on each execution, and what each fill did to its position.
-The TP/SL and order-history routes accept a user_address filter, which turns one wallet’s risk management and order behavior into a bounded query instead of a full-tape scan.
+The TP/SL and order-history routes accept a user filter (the query parameter is user, not the user_address field name each record carries), which turns one wallet’s risk management and order behavior into a bounded query instead of a full-tape scan.

 TP/SL Lifecycle Around Fills